Ten Palestinians, including journalist, killed in Gaza protests

 Tens of thousands of Gaza residents were demonstrating for the second week in a row for refugees’ right to return to the villages and towns their families lived in before the establishment of the State of Israel — a principle Israel rejects.

-Among the dead was a Palestinian photo-journalist, Yasser Murtaga, who was hit while holding his camera and wearing a blue flack jacket marked “Press.”
+Among the dead was a Palestinian photojournalist, Yasser Murtaga, who was hit while holding his camera and wearing a blue flak jacket marked “Press.”
 Journalists who were with him at the time he was shot said the 30-year-old was over 100 yards from the border.
 He was hit in an exposed area just below the armpit.

 Five other journalists were wounded, according to the Palestinian Journalists Union.